Carmen C. Velasquez: Career

 Velasquez was hired as an assistant professor at the University of the Philippines Diliman in the Department of Zoology in 1966.
 She chaired the department from 1973 to 1976 and held the Professional Chair in Zoology from 1973 to 1977.
 She taught both parasitology and zoology.

 One of Velasquez's interests was zoonotically important helminths; over 70 of her publications were dedicated to the life cycles and taxonomy of parasitic worms.
 She also researched the life cycles of heterophyid trematodes and trematodes of the Capsalidae family as well as the characteristics of Cestoda.

 Velasquez discovered 32 new species as well as a genus of digenetic trematodes found in 13 species of fish endemic to the Philippines.
 She conducted research into parasites of fish that are commonly used in Filipino cuisine, including the copepods that spend part of their life cycles in the intestines and gills of tilapia, giant trevally, maya-maya, milkfish, and the lobed river mullet.
 Velasquez was involved in the discovery of intestinal capillariasis in humans in the Philippines.
 In 1968, she described the parasitic nematode Capillaria philippinensis, which had been found in the intestines of a Filipino man from Ilocos Sur.

+Gregorio Velasquez's grave at the Libingan ng mga Bayani.

 Velasquez studied the taxonomy of Digenea.
 Her 1975 book, Digenetic Trematodes of Philippine Fishes, is a compilation of studies on fish parasitology.
 It was the first monograph dedicated to southeast Asian fish parasitology and serves as a guide for aquaculture and fisheries management.

 She retired from the UP Department of Zoology in 1978 and was named Professor Emeritus of Zoology in 1979.
 Following her retirement, she set up a laboratory in her house to continue her research into parasitology.

 She was a visiting professor at the University of Maryland and served as an editor for the Philippine Science Encyclopedia and the Asian Fisheries Science Journal.
 She served on the executive council of the National Academy of Science and Technology and was an advisor to the Philippine Council for Agriculture, Aquatic, and Natural Resources Research and Development.

+Velasquez's grave at the Libingan ng mga Bayani.